 M.S. in Environmental Science & Engineering

 The curriculum is designed to ensure a common foundation of core concepts and skills, but also to allow considerable flexibility for customization to provide the optimal educational experience for each student.
-Core concepts and skills are taught through a series of three required core courses, with the remaining coursework consisting of advanced electives, readings groups, and special topics courses selected in consultation with the student's advisory committee.
+Core concepts and skills are taught through a series of three required core courses, with the remaining coursework consisting of advanced electives, readings groups, and special topics courses selected in consultation with the student's advisor.

-Most students accepted into the ESE M.S. program have Bachelors (or equivalent) degrees in the physical or biological sciences, engineering, or related disciplines (e.g., computer science).
+Most students accepted into the ESE M.S. program have Bachelors (or equivalent) degrees in geoscience, chemistry, physics, or biological sciences, engineering, or related disciplines (e.g., computer science).
 Prospective students with different backgrounds are encouraged to inquire, if they have professional or other experience that might provide adequate background.

 M.S. students may be full time or part time.
 To matriculate, students should follow the instructions on the Admissions web page.
 Applications are considered year-round, but prospective M.S. students are encouraged to apply by May 15 for admission to start in the following Fall quarter.
 (International students should apply earlier to allow time processing visas.)
 Requirements for admission to this program include all the general requirements described on the Admissions web page.